tolitius/obiwan/README.md

   - [run/add tests](#runadd-tests)
 - [license](#license)

-# connect to a cluster
+# connect

-Obi Wan relies on [JedisPool](https://www.javadoc.io/doc/redis.clients/jedis/latest/redis/clients/jedis/JedisPool.html) to connect to a cluster which means once the pool is created you'd have a collection of connections to work with.
+by default Obi Wan relies on [JedisPooled](https://javadoc.io/static/redis.clients/jedis/5.0.0-beta2/redis/clients/jedis/JedisPooled.html) to connect to a cluster which means once the pool is created you'd have a collection of connections to work with.

 Let's try it out: